RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_Thresholds.md

     3. For 0.5% (~1.1K) of CVEs plot, the width of the band for EPSS 0.2 is ~250 and for EPSS 0.9 is ~200 CVEs
         1. For much bigger populations, e.g. 20% (~44K), the width of the band is not much wider (as we'd expect given only a small percentage of CVEs have an EPSS score above 0.1)

+!!! tip "Start by picking an EPSS Threshold around 10%"
+    Start by picking an EPSS Threshold around 10%, and adjust based on your CVE data and your capacity to remediate the CVEs above that Threshold (in conjunction with CVSS Severity or other Risk factors).

+    You can further adjust this EPSS Threshold as CVEs are remediated, and as you gain more experience with EPSS.

 !!! success "Takeaways"

     1. For any organization, a large change in EPSS score in the range 0.1 to 0.9 results in a relatively small change in count of CVEs we would need to remediate - for a very large range of probability of exploitation (10%-100%).
+    2. Start by picking an EPSS Threshold around 10%, and adjust based on your CVE data and your capacity to remediate the CVEs above that Threshold (in conjunction with CVSS Severity or other Risk factors).
+          1. You can further adjust this EPSS Threshold as CVEs are remediated, and as you gain more experience with EPSS.